abki12c/Parallel_Graphics_Effects/HW1/README.md

 # About
 Here is the implementation of Gaussian blur serially in both one and two passes.
 Also there is the implementation of Gaussian Blur in parallel using std::thread.
+There are benchmarks and comparisons of the serial and parallel implementations in the report.
 You can view the report [here](report.pdf)